Marcelobbr/macaco/README.md

 ## Main Features
 Here is a list of allowed operations:
-* insert(array_values,column_name): inserts a new column
+* insert(column_name, array_values): inserts a new column
 * remove(column_name): deletes a specific column
 * tolist(column_name): shows list of values from a specific column
 * locateCel(column_name): shows value from a specific cell
 * locateRow(column_name): shows list of values from a specific row
-* toIndxCol(self, column): indexes column values using optimization algorithm from Binary-Search Tree
+* toIndxCol(column): indexes column values using optimization algorithm from Binary-Search Tree
 * show(): shows all table data in a way very similar to pandas dataframe
 * plot(columnA, columnB):  plots a 2d graphic using data from 2 columns